finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

                 // uncomment the below to set overrides at the request level
                 // UpsertSingleStructuredDataResponse result = apiInstance.UpsertRecipeComposer(upsertRecipeComposerRequest, opts: opts);

-                // [EXPERIMENTAL] UpsertRecipeComposer: Upsert a Recipe Composer.
+                // UpsertRecipeComposer: Upsert a Recipe Composer.
 This creates or updates the data in Lusid.
                 UpsertSingleStructuredDataResponse result = apiInstance.UpsertRecipeComposer(upsertRecipeComposerRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }